MinnPost/donations/README.md

 Stripe-Salesforce
 =================

-This app is a fork of [https://bitbucket.org/texastribune/salesforce-stripe](https://bitbucket.org/texastribune/salesforce-stripe), created by Texas Tribune for their [donations app](http://support.texastribune.org/).
+This app is a fork of [https://github.com/texastribune/salesforce-stripe](https://github.com/texastribune/salesforce-stripe), created by Texas Tribune for their [donations app](http://support.texastribune.org/).
+It powers various methods of payment at MinnPost, most commonly with users starting at [https://www.minnpost.com/support/](https://www.minnpost.com/support/), although others start users in this app.

 MinnPost's version has a few important differences: